 The event will contact you with the information to enter.
-If you are on this list of athletes qualified into 2017 the event will contact you prior to March 1st will all the instructions.
+If you are on this list of athletes qualified into 2018 the event will contact you on March 11th will all the instructions.
 The race works with the most recent contact information available.

 If you have not been contacted please contact the race at email@example.com.
 There is no advantage to enter the first day or the last day of the registration window.

 Can I defer my automatic qualified entry from 2018 into 2019?
 I can’t race this year due to an injury?

 Entrants who officially qualified in 2018 for the race will not be able to defer their entry to the 2019 race.

 I have a guaranteed spot in the race this year.
 How can I qualify this year for guaranteed qualifying into 2018?
 Will the standards be the same?
 When will I know?

 The 2019 standards will be announced prior to the race start in 2018.
 The event plans to stay with the same format but will want to review the process this year (2018) for any adjustments needed.
 The event recognizes the unique demand for the race and will make adjustments based on improving the registration process.

 If I get in the race solo but decide to go team can I change?
 And add a teammate?